 The famous dramatist and architect bought Chargate Farm and Wood and built a house for himself.

 The Claremont estate has a rich and fascinating history, a summary of which can be found below.
-Alternatively you can download a free copy of A Brief History of Claremont.
-For further information please read The Story of Claremont and The Chronicle of Claremont School, both by Phyllis M Cooper, and Fan Court School, 1932 - 1968 by JRM Butler.
+Alternatively, you can download a copy of A brief history of Claremont.

 Sir John Vanbrugh